schneiderl/zero-to-hero-interviewing/README.md

 # home

+if you enjoy the content, please give us a ⭐ on [github][https://github.com/schneiderl/zero-to-hero-interviewing]

 this repository contains a compilation of study resources and Leetcode questions with the respective solutions that cover the main concepts asked during coding interviews. the idea of the repository is to have a hands-on approach for interview questions.